nychealth/coronavirus-data/latest/Readme.md

 | WEEKLY_AVG_LAST_4_WKS | Weekly average of percent positivity for the molecular test and counts of cases, hospitalizations, and deaths in the last 28 days | Average across most recent day and previous 27 days |
 | TOTAL | Cumulative counts of cases, hospitalizations, and deaths | Cumulative |

 Hospitalization counts reflect the total number of people with COVID-19 ever admitted to a hospital, not the number of people currently admitted.
-Death coutns reflect confirmed classifications, and case counts reflect both confirmed and probable classifications, separately.
+Death counts reflect confirmed classifications, and case counts reflect both confirmed and probable classifications, separately.

 ### last7days-by-modzcta.csv